Skip to main content

 Suggested Duration

-30-60 minutes for a leisurely visit, though many visitors enjoy spending longer for photography or relaxation
+Plan for 30-60 minutes for a leisurely visit, longer if you're into photography or just want to sit and relax

 Getting There